 Licensing requirements for providers of funeral expenses facilities

-This information sheet (INFO 243) outlines the licensing requirements that apply to providers of funeral expenses facilities.
+This is Information Sheet 243 (INFO 243).
+It outlines the licensing requirements that apply to providers of funeral expenses facilities.

 These facilities were previously exempted from the definition of 'financial product' in the Corporations Act 2001 (Corporations Act) and the requirement to hold an Australian financial services (AFS) licence.